mattupstate/mattupstate.github.io/_posts/2014-06-09-deploying-a-consul-cluster-in-a-vpc.markdown

 - cloudformation
 ---

 In this article I'd like to show you how you might deploy a Consul cluster into a [Amazon Virtual Private Cloud](http://aws.amazon.com/vpc/) using a few of my favorite tools: [Troposphere](https://github.com/cloudtools/troposphere), [CloudFormation](http://aws.amazon.com/cloudformation/) and [Ansible](http://www.ansible.com/home).
-There's a little [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) thrown in for good measure.
+There's also a little [Dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) thrown in for good measure.

 ---